Waverley By-Laws

 Grand Final: 1st placed team plays winner of preliminary final.

-The level of supervision for all 'D' Grade junior finals should be adequately provided and may involve the placement of an additional supervisor on court to assist the proper conduct of a match.
+6. Finals Series Matches - Junior Competition Supervision - The level of supervision for all ‘D’ Grade Junior finals should be adequately provided and may involve the placement of an additional supervisor on court to assist the proper conduct of a match.

 Should a visiting club wish to have a supervisor on court, prior approval must first be obtained from the home club supervisor.

-A Club unable to arrange a team for any match must notify the Junior Convenor of the opposing Club before 8:00 p.m. on the day preceding the match.
-Similarly, for the forfeit of a Senior match, the club must notify the Senior Convenor before 8:00 p.m. on the day preceding the match.
+A Club unable to arrange a team for Junior matches must notify the Junior Convenor of the opposing Club before 8:00 p.m. on the day preceding the match.
+Similarly, for the forfeit of a Senior match, the club must notify the Senior Convenor before 10:00 a.m. on the day of the match.
 The forfeiting Club is subject to a fine unless an acceptable explanation is provided to the Match Committee.

-The Committee of Management shall have the power to inquire into all disputes arising out of or in connection with the result of all pennant matches, and the final allocation of points for such matches, and its decision shall be final.
+The Committee of Management has the power to inquire into all disputes arising out of or in connection with the result of all Competition matches, and the final allocation of points for such matches, and its decision will be final.

-Any Club referring a dispute to the Committee of Management shall, within three days after the completion of the match in dispute, forward a statement in writing of the matter in dispute to the Association Secretary.
-In the event of the dispute being deemed frivolous, a $15 fine shall be imposed on the club lodging the protest.
-It shall also, within the same time, forward a copy of such statement to the Secretary of the other affected Club.
-The Committee of Management shall have the power to decide all questions arising out of Association matches and tournaments not provided for in these By-Laws.
+Any Club referring a dispute to the Committee of Management will, within three days after the completion of the match in dispute, forward a statement in writing of the matter in dispute to the Association Secretary.
+In the event of the dispute being deemed frivolous, a fine will be imposed on the club lodging the protest.
+The Committee of Management will have the power to decide all questions arising out of Association matches and tournaments not provided for in these By-Laws.

 All complaints must be lodged with the Association Secretary